-Mariah Sam (23), is currently a Senior studying piano performance at Brigham Young University.
-At four years old, she began studying piano, and at the age of six she began violin.
-Mariah started competing in piano competitions at the age of six and has since won 17 first-place awards.
+Mariah Sam graduated from Brigham Young University in April of 2022 and earned her degree in Piano Performance with an additional emphasis on Piano Pedagogy.
+As young as four years old, Mariah began studying piano, and at the age of six she began violin.
+She began competing in piano competitions at the age of six and has since won 17 first-place awards.
 Her dedication has led to many special performance opportunities such as soloing with the Utah Symphony in Abravanel Hall, soloing with the BYU Symphony Orchestra, performing at Temple Square’s Assembly Hall, performing at Lobby Festival in Abravanel Hall, and more.
 Mariah was the top regional Music Sterling Scholar winner which earned her a full year scholarship at BYU.

 Mariah is a nurturing mentor who sets high but reachable expectations.
 She taught me how to set weekly goals and inspired me to reach them.
 My love for piano grew as I improved my skills.
 She also helped me gain a greater appreciation for composers and piano literature.
 Mariah is a true professional and a pure delight to work with.